Migration trends (1/)

 These people can leave voluntarily given a certain period of time for voluntary departure.
 If they do not leave Lithuania within this time period or the period for voluntary departure cannot be given, then they are expelled from Lithuania.

-The graphic portrays the number of aliens subject to a return decision and the number of people expelled from Lithuania.
-It is worth noting that return decisions also include obligations to leave (when foreigners are returned to other EU Member States where they can stay legally).
+The graphic portrays the number of foreigners subject to a return decision and the number of people expelled from Lithuania.
+It is worth noting that return decisions also include obligations to leave (when foreigners are returned to other EU Member states where they can stay legally).

 How many migrants return home with IOM assistance?

-For more than eighteen years the International Organization for Migration (IOM) Vilnius office provides assisted voluntary return to non-EU citizens who have found themselves in an irregular situation in Lithuania.
+For more than eighteen years the International Organization for Migration (IOM) Vilnius office provided assisted voluntary return to non-EU citizens who have found themselves in an irregular situation in Lithuania.

 Read more

 Assisted voluntary return aims to help migrants who are in Lithuania illegally to return to their country of origin safely and with dignity.
-The assistance is given to non-EU citizens, who decide to leave voluntarily but do not have financial means to leave on their own.
+The assistance was given to non-EU citizens, who decided to leave voluntarily but did not have financial means to leave on their own.